HackYourFuture-CPH/teacher-curriculum/topics/cognitive-load.md

 # Cognitive load

-A mind can only remember/hold a specific number of things in memory at a time.
-Therefore we should be specific about what we teach, not overloading the mind the tasks and information it simply cannot hold in working memory.
+A mind can only remember/hold a specific number of things (5-7) in memory at a time.
+Therefore we should be specific about what we teach, not overloading the mind.

 The cognitive load theory gives us guidelines to design instructions that decrease extraneous cognitive load.